GaryWatson2801/demo/README.md

 this contains the simple Python notebook to illustrate several concepts such as APIs, distributions, p-values etc.

 I can make changes on my PC - write code; and update to Git through the Desktop

+We make changes at the local level and these upload to the online portfolio